 This is due to their small size and how adorable they are.
 You would even be shocked to hear there are miniature French bulldogs or teacup French bulldogs.
 You can read up about them here.

-You might be wondering why they are not accepted by most breeding associations and the reason is that the blue-coated color is a result of a recessive dilution gene which is a recessive gene.
-In the next section of this article, we explain a little about the dilution gene.
+You might be wondering why most breeding associations do not accept them, and the reason is that the blue-coated color is a result of a recessive dilution gene which is a recessive gene.
+In the next section of this article, I will explain a little about the dilution gene.

 What is the Dilution Gene?